wildabyss/Onboard/README.md

 Web Server Configuration:
 -------

+* Disable directory browsing

-Must have the following rewrite rules implemented to enable Klein re-router:
+* Must have the following rewrite rules implemented to enable Klein re-router:

   1. Rewrite the exclusion of the following regex to viewReroute.php ^(ajax.*)|(.*\.(css|gif|png|jpg|jpeg|js|ico))$